Lin2907/tic-tac-toe/README.md

 <img src ="media/invalid-input.png" alt = "Input validation message">

-+ Game end promts the user to enter y/n for play again or exit the game.
++ Game end announce the winner or tie accordingly and promts the user to enter y/n for play again or exit the game.
 + User must enter 'y' or 'n' otherwise error message is displayed.

 <img src ="media/end-game.png">